Latest: Continuing impact of lockdown on loan offers

 Energy efficiency improvements

 You can only claim cashback if you apply for and claim a loan – you can’t apply for cashback on its own.
-Cashback can only be claimed by owner-occupiers for some energy efficiency measures and is not available for renewable technologies or energy storage systems.
+Cashback can only be claimed by owner-occupiers for certain energy efficiency improvements and renewable heating systems.

-There’s a funding cap for each improvement or installation, that covers both cashback and the loan.
-Cashback funding will be up to 25% of either the total cost of the improvement or of the funding you ask for - whichever is lower - and won’t be more than the maximum amount listed for renewables systems.
+There’s a funding cap for each improvement or installation that covers both cashback and the loan.
+Cashback funding will be up to 40% of either the total cost of the improvement or of the funding you ask for - whichever is lower - and won’t be more than the maximum amount listed.
 All other funding will be as an interest-free loan.

 If you’re making improvements to glazing, you can only use the Home Energy Scotland Loan to improve single glazed windows.
 Unfortunately, it’s not available for replacing or improving existing double glazing.